Regex Tester – Test Regular Expressions with Live Highlighting

 What is a regular expression?

-A regular expression (regex) is a pattern that describes a set of strings.
-For example, \d{3}-\d{4} matches phone formats like 555-1234.
-Regex is supported in JavaScript, Python, Java, and nearly every programming language and text editor.
+A regular expression (regex) is a sequence of characters that defines a search pattern.
+It is used to find, match, and replace text.
+For example, the pattern \d{3}-\d{4} matches phone number formats like 555-1234.
+Regex is supported in JavaScript, Python, Java, and almost every programming language.

-What do the g, i, m, s flags do?
+What do the g, i, m, and s flags do?

 Related Developer Tools